loveencounterflow/pipedreams/README.md

 well.
 Something to get you across, you get the meaning.
-Useful for NodeJS writable streams which do not normally allow you to pipe something out of—in other words, when you pipe something into, say, `fs.createWriteStream '/tmp/foo.txt'`, you'can't take that stream and pipe it somewhere else.
+Useful for NodeJS writable streams which do not normally allow you to pipe something out of—in other words, when you pipe something into, say, `fs.createWriteStream '/tmp/foo.txt'`, you can't take that stream and pipe it somewhere else.
 This won't work:

 ```coffee